-Six stable transformed plants expressing HMA1 under the control of the constitutive 35S promoter were also obtained (see Methods).
-For each of these transformants, the amount of HMA1 was determined by western blot on crude membrane protein extracts.
-As shown in Fig. 6A, HMA1 was detected at a low amount in WT extract, undetected in the extracts from T-DNA insertion lines, and overexpressed in stable transformant plants 1, 2 and 6.
-We then analyzed by western-blot whether the overexpressed HMA1 was present in envelope membranes.
-Indeed, it was detected, like the native protein, only in the chloroplast envelope fraction where it was much more abundant (10-20 times) when compared to the native protein detected in WT plants (Fig. 6B).
+Six stable transformed plants expressing HMA1 under the control of the constitutive 35S promoter were also obtained (see "Experimental Procedures").
+For each of these transformants, the amount of HMA1 was determined by Western blot on crude membrane protein extracts.
+As shown in Fig. 6A, HMA1 was detected at a low amount in WT extract, undetected in the extracts from T-DNA insertion lines, and overexpressed in stable transformant plants 1, 2, and 6.
+We then analyzed by Western blot whether the overexpressed HMA1 was present in envelope membranes.
+Indeed, it was detected, like the native protein, only in the chloroplast envelope fraction where it was much more abundant (10-20 times) when compared with the native protein detected in WT plants (Fig. 6B).

-Metal ion content in WT, insertional and overexpressing mutants - When grown in standard conditions, hma1 and overexpressing mutants did not show any apparent morphological phenotype when compared to WT plants.
-As HMA1 is involved in metal transport, we analyzed by ICP the transition metal ions content of these different lines.
+Metal Ion Content in WT, Insertional, and Overexpressing Mutants-When grown in standard conditions, hma1 and overexpressing mutants did not show any apparent morphological phenotype when compared with WT plants.
+Because HMA1 is involved in metal transport, we analyzed by ICP the transition metal ions content of these different lines.
 Leaves and purified chloroplasts were obtained from plants grown in soil in standard conditions.
-No significant difference was found, in the leaves of these plants, for the content of the various ions analyzed and notably for Cu and Zn (Fig. 7C).
-Chloroplast Cu levels were comparable in WT and overexpressing plants.
-However, in chloroplasts from hma1 mutant lines, Cu content was halved with respect to chloroplasts from WT or overexpressing plants (Fig. 7A).
-No difference was observed for the content of chloroplast Zn (Fig. 7B), Co or for any other ions analyzed (not shown).
+No significant difference was found, in the leaves of these plants, for the content of the various ions analyzed and notably for copper and zinc (Fig. 7C).
+Chloroplast copper levels were comparable in WT and overexpressing plants.
+However, in chloroplasts from hma1 mutant lines, copper content was halved with respect to chloroplasts from WT or overexpressing plants (Fig. 7A).
+No difference was observed for the content of chloroplast zinc (Fig. 7B), cobalt, or for any other ions analyzed (not shown).